MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/acpi-driver.md

 System integrators and ACPI device driver developers can use the Microsoft [AMLI debugger](https://docs.microsoft.com/windows-hardware/drivers/debugger/introduction-to-the-amli-debugger) to debug AML code.
 Because AML is an interpreted language, AML debugging requires special software tools.

-Checked versions of the Windows ACPI driver, Acpi.sys, contain a debugger component to support AML debugging.

 For more information about the AMLI debugger, see [ACPI Debugging](https://docs.microsoft.com/windows-hardware/drivers/debugger/acpi-debugging).

 For information about compiling ACPI Source Language (ASL) into AML, see [Microsoft ASL Compiler](https://docs.microsoft.com/windows-hardware/drivers/bringup/microsoft-asl-compiler).